HiDefTextiles/HiDefKnits/README.md

     the product is different from the products other competitors.*

-As mentioned before in section XX, of the 170 Icelandic knitters polled, the majority of knitwear designers use pen and paper to create their designs.
-There is software available helping with fair-isle design, that is to say creating multi-color imagery in knitwear.
-Unfortunately, most applications do not take the design process further in terms of stitches etc. However, there is a web-based application called [Prjónamunstur.is](http://prjonamunstur.is/) that is a good tool for designing an Icelandic lopapeysa with your own fair-isle pattern.
-There is even a 3D rendering of the pattern, and with a downloadable PDF instruction of your design.
-Although this is similar to what HiDef Knits will provide.
-Prjónamynstur’s drawback is that it only produces fair-isle pullovers that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
+As mentioned before in section XX, of the 170 Icelandic knitters polled, the majority of knitwear designers use pen and graph paper to create their designs.

-However, HiDef Knits will be designed with more flexibility, and choice of constructional components.
-Therefore, an Icelandic lopapeysa would only be one possible configuration of many for possible garment design within HiDef Knits.
-Moreover, Prjónamunstur hasn’t been updated since March, 2003 and requires Microsoft SilverLight to run, e.g. making it obsolete for latest versions of Chrome.
+There are several software solutions that aid with fair-isle design, that is to say creating multi-color imagery in knitwear.
 [Knit Visualizer by Knit Foundry](http://knitfoundry.com/software.html) is a knitting software that has not been updated since December, 2008.
 It is essentially a chart wizard that translates chart symbols to knitting